-- (1) All electrical signs within the scope of UL Standard 48, the electrical sign standard, must be listed.
-All electrical signs outside the scope of UL Standard 48 will be inspected for compliance with the NEC. - (2) Luminaires in outdoor awnings must be suitable for wet locations and be connected by a wiring method suitable for wet locations. - (3) Fluorescent luminaires must be located at least six inches from the awning fabric.
+(1) All electrical signs and outline lighting, regardless of voltage, must be listed to the applicable ANSI UL Standard.
+Installations will be inspected for compliance with installation instructions and the NEC.

+(2) Luminaires in outdoor awnings must be suitable for wet locations and be connected by a wiring method suitable for wet locations.

+(3) Fluorescent luminaires must be located at least six inches from the awning fabric.
 Incandescent lamps or luminaires must be located at least eighteen inches from the awning fabric.
-A disconnecting means must be installed per Article 600 NEC. - (4) Listed awning signs must be installed in compliance with the manufacturer's instructions and the NEC.
+A disconnecting means must be installed per Article 600 NEC.

+(4) Listed awning signs must be installed in compliance with the manufacturer's instructions and the NEC.

+(5) Retrofitting signs.
+When listed signs or listed outline lighting are retrofitted to an LED light source, a licensed (01) general electrical contractor or (04) sign contractor using properly certified individuals or properly supervised trainees may make the retrofit in place so long as all the retrofit components and retrofit kit are listed and installation instructions applicable to the sign for making the retrofit are available for the inspector's use at the time of the inspection and physical access is provided to allow the inspector access to all components of the retrofit kit.